 I always looked forward to family game night as a kid.
 It was a break our everyday interactions, where we were often caught up in chores and homework.
 Instead, we could really all sit down and play together.
 Family games are a fun screen-free way to spend time together on rainy afternoons or to unwind after a busy day.
 Here are some of our favorite family games and activities, especially for those with young children.

-Disclosure: I received complimentary copies of some of the products below for review purposes; however, all opinions are my own.
+Disclosure: This post is sponsored by AK Media; however, all love of family games is my own!
+I received complimentary copies of some of the products below for review purposes; however, all opinions are my own.
 This post contains affiliate links.
 If you click through and make a purchase, I receive a small commission at no extra charge to you.

 Fun Family Activities

 One of the things I love about charades is that you can do it anywhere, with no preparation, so it is great for those times when you find yourself in need of an activity to entertain the kids for a while.
 It can also be adapted for different ages, so that even very young children can play.
 I would often use this as a reward at the end of our Spanish lesson as a way to practice vocabulary!

 In this activity, someone starts a story then the next person continues it, and so on until the last person brings it to an end.
 You could have a ball or other object that you pass as you take turns telling the story, or each storyteller chooses the next person to continue the story.
 You can also have the person act it out as they tell their part of the story!

 I’m not sure I ever would have thought about doing a collective drawing except that my son (now 4) got us started on this several years ago.
 Both of my boys now love to draw with us, often with rather elaborate stories that they invent as we go.
 They prefer doing battles (where you each pick sides and “battle” each other in the drawing), but it can also be a great way to create inventions, design houses, and tell stories together.